 Online code editor

 Edit the code of your actors in an online editor with syntax highlighting.
-Easily build, run and manage your actors from a control panel.
+Easily build, run and manage your actors from the Apify app.

 Actors run inside Docker containers on Apify servers.
-You can use a custom Dockerfile to build Docker images for actors according to your needs.
+You can use a custom Dockerfile to build actors according to your needs.

 Custom memory and CPU

 Assign each actor a specific amount of memory depending on the requirements of its job.
 CPU share is allocated automatically.

 Run, stop and manage actors using a full-featured API.
 You can use synchronous HTTP calls for shorter jobs and asynchronous interface for longer jobs.